EmyCherifB21/RECIPES/README.md

 3. **Use Trello** (if applicable)
    Our team tracks tasks and progress using Trello.
 Check our Trello board for current and future tasks.

-## Features
-- Responsive, modern design
-- Separate category pages for sweet and savory recipes
-- Detailed recipe pages with easy-to-read instructions
-- Footer with navigation links and social media contacts
-- User-friendly navigation across all pages

-## Contributing
-If you'd like to contribute, please submit a pull request with your improvements.
-All contributions are welcome, especially those that enhance the design, functionality, or usability of the site.

----

-Feel free to adjust or add more sections if needed for your project requirements!